-A signed purchase order will be created and electronically approved made for all expenditures in excess of \$2,500 and a copy will be given to the Finance Department for which a fixed price is known or can be reasonably estimated prior to receiving the invoice.
+A purchase order will be created and electronically approved for all expenditures in excess of \$2,500 for which a fixed price is known or can be reasonably estimated prior to receiving the invoice.
 Purchase orders should be approved (signed by appropriate level of management) prior to making the actual purchase or commitment of funds.
 It is the responsibility of each department manager to verify that the funding amount of the requested purchase is available before authorizing the purchase order.
+After a purchase order has been approved by the appropriate level of management, only department head approval is required for payment of invoices related to those purchase orders.